A Teenage Death Song is a song about dead or dying teenagers. Also known as "death rock" (not to be confused with the music genre of the same name

 - "Running Bear" by Johnny Preston (1959).
 Written by the Big Bopper, it's a Romeo and Juliet about young Native American lovers who defy their families, their warring tribes and a rough river to be together.
 The river gets them, but the last line says they'll meet in the next life.

-- "The Water Is Red", 1960, by Johnny Cymbal (his real name).
+- "The Water Is Red" by Johnny Cymbal (1960).
 Girlfriend eaten by shark.
 The protagonist takes his knife and goes to kill the shark.

 - "Jimmy Love" by Cathy Carroll (1961).
 This fakes you out by starting as a wedding song until she says her fiance will be waiting for her at church, in his coffin.
 He was killed by a falling tree the night before.
 No, he doesn't get to be a vampire.